“As I began to speak … the Holy Spirit fell on them ….”Acts 11:15 (NLT)

 Such was the case with Peter and a Roman army officer named Cornelius, who was a captain of the Italian Regiment in a city called Caesarea.
 Peter was about 30 miles north in a town called Joppa.
 He was in prayer around noon on the rooftop of the home where he was staying.
 While in prayer, God gave Peter a vision that prepared him for his divine appointment with Cornelius.
 Through a set of circumstances that only God could engineer, Peter accompanied the men that Cornelius sent to invite him to his home.
 This army captain was seeking God.
-He’s a great example of a seeking soul and the promise that God has given that He “rewards those who sincerely seek Him.”
-(Hebrews 11:6) and in Jeremiah 29:13,14 where God says,
+He’s a great example of a seeking soul and the promise that God has given.

 God connected Peter and Cornelius to show them both a deeper understanding of who He is.
 Peter, a Jew, would have never entered a Gentile’s home were it not for the vision he received in prayer.
 A willing witness is a person of prayer.
 They look for where God is at work and are restfully available and instantly obedient to His call.
-When Peter arrived, he found Cornelius and his entire household of relatives and close friends awaiting him and ready to hear whatever message the Lord had given him to deliver.
+When Peter arrived, he found Cornelius and his entire household of relatives and close friends awaiting him and ready to hear whatever message he had to deliver that the Lord had given him.
 Peter’s message was short and to the point.
-He spoke of having peace with God and forgiveness of sins through Jesus Christ’s death and resurrection.
-As he spoke, the Holy Spirit fell on all those who were listening and they all received Christ and were baptized!
+He spoke of having peace with God and forgiveness of sins through Jesus’ death and resurrection.
+As he spoke, the Holy Spirit fell on all those who were listening, and they all received Christ and were baptized!
 This was a huge turning point in the infant church that began at Pentecost when Peter preached his first sermon.
 The audience there was Jewish.
 Now the gospel was spreading and bridging racial and ethnic barriers.

 In this divine appointment, God revealed His Son to Cornelius and his household.
 They were all saved!
 But that’s not all.
 Peter learned something as well.